On This Page

 Check for a clear path ahead.
 Before you start to pass, check your mirrors and your vehicle’s blind spot by glancing over your shoulder to the rear in the direction of the lane change.
 Turn on your signal, increase your speed and complete your pass as soon as possible.
 When you can see the vehicle you passed in your rearview mirror, signal and return to your lane.

 Signs and pavement markings help you determine where you are allowed to pass other vehicles.
-Do not pass at any area where your view of oncoming traffic is limited.
+Do not pass in any area where your view of oncoming traffic is limited.

 Do not cross the center line to pass when: